Advocates rally for Ford hazardous waste cleanup

 MPCA could require full cleanup

 FMR and many community members have urged the MPCA to require Ford to do a full cleanup of the site (Alternative 6 in the study), which would cost $71 million.
-The MPCA says that because they don’t believe the hazardous waste poses a risk to human or environmental health, they don’t have the authority to require such a costly action.
+The MPCA says that because it doesn’t believe the hazardous waste poses a risk to human or environmental health, it doesn’t have the authority to require such a costly action.

 We disagree.
 The MPCA can hold a polluter fully responsible for permanent, full cleanup under state Superfund law.
 The environmental attorney who has advised FMR for years on Area C believes that the site can and should be held to the Superfund standard.

 The risk to the public is not only about the hazardous waste.
 If Ford is allowed to leave its mess behind, we also risk that any future cleanup costs will be borne by taxpayers.
-Ford is currently one of the nation’s largest corporations and its net profits in 2024 were $5.9 billion.
-A full cleanup would cost just over one percent of that.
-But if Ford’s fortunes ever change and they walk away from their responsibilities, the public will be on the hook.
+Ford is currently one of the nation’s largest corporations, and its net profits in 2024 were $5.9 billion.
+A full cleanup would cost just over 1 percent of that.
+But if Ford’s fortunes change and they walk away from their responsibilities, the public will be on the hook.

 Advocacy for the river continues